lucapette/web/main/content/writing/the-books-i-read-in-2024/index.md

 {{< book id="58032440" title="Freedom Is A Constant Struggle" name="freedom-is-a-constant-struggle.jpg" width="200" >}}

-A must read collection of essays, interviews, and talks by Angela Y. Davis.
+A must-read collection of essays, interviews, and talks by Angela Y. Davis.
 It thought me something new about politics: we have to be willing to complicate things that look simple on the surface to get to their unfair, racist, core meaning.